akka/akka/akka-docs/src/main/paradox/additional/native-image.md

 ### Extensions

 Classic and typed `Extension`s loaded via configuration (`akka.extensions`, `akka.actor.typed.extensions`, `akka.actor.library-extensions` or `akka.actor.typed.library-extensions`)
-need an entry in the reflection metadata (lookup and constructor).
+need an entry in the reflection metadata (class and constructor).

 ### Akka Persistence Event Adapters

-Event adapters defined in an application need to be listed in reflection metadata (lookup and constructor).
+Event adapters defined in an application need to be listed in reflection metadata (class and constructor).

 ### Reflective classic actor construction